Daldal: Cast

+Soundtrack

+Daldals original soundtrack was performed by Nida Irtiza.

 Production

 "It's a very interesting story," Zahid Ahmed told Instep.
 "It tells the story of a man from the lower strata of society who wishes to settle in the West by any means possible.
 However, once he reaches the West, life isn't as smooth as he expected.
 From there, the narrative takes an interesting turn as he is forced to do things he never imagined."
 The scenes depicting Shuja's journey were filmed in each country he passed through, while the rest of the series was filmed in Pakistan.

 Reception

 Daldal was one of the highest-rated programs of the year it was released.
 It received strong viewership ratings and proved to be a commercial success.